colored blocks

 ESI is a green home inspection service.
 We perform every inspection with energy usage and environmental sustainability in mind.

-As an added free service, buyers and homeowners will receive valuable ideas on how to lower their energy usage (and their energy bills), and sellers will learn of any "green selling points" that may help their homes sell faster.
+As an added free service, homeowners will receive valuable ideas on how to lower their energy usage (and their energy bills), and sellers will learn of any "green selling points" that may help their homes sell faster.

 Infrared Thermal Imaging helps identify problem areas that can't be detected with the naked eye.
 Our high-resolution infrared camera can reveal issues such as roof leaks, insulation gaps, pest infestation, electrical issues and plumbing leaks.